 I know there are lots of car hire companies out there but I have chosen Hertz because a) I have seen with my very own eyes that they have a car hire branch in Conegliano, which is ideal if you want to book onward car hire from within the Prosecco region; b) I’m also sick and tired of those car comparison websites.
 I don’t think I’ve ever got my car hire for the price I’ve agreed to when I book through them (cue: extra taxes and insurances).
 At least by booking direct, you are more likely to get the actual price rather than the one designed to lure you into booking.

 They are my top recommended websites for booking but there are others and I will add them soon.
-If you want an extensive list of 100 websites for booking travel, you can find it over on my travel blog, Indiana Jo.
+If you want more, here’s an extensive list of 100 websites for booking travel.